parse-community/docs/_includes/parse-server/live-query.md

 var parseLiveQueryServer = ParseServer.createLiveQueryServer(httpServer);
 ```

 The `ws` protocol URL of the LiveQuery server is the hostname and port which the `httpServer` is listening to.
-For example, if the `httpSever` is listening to `localhost:8080`, the `ws` protocol of the LiveQuery server is `ws://localhost:8080/`.
+For example, if the `httpServer` is listening to `localhost:8080`, the `ws` protocol of the LiveQuery server is `ws://localhost:8080/`.
 We will allow you to customize the path of `ws` protocol URL of the LiveQuery server later, currently it is fixed and you can not set path.

 ## Client Setup